Types of evidence and where to find it

 3. Qualitative evidence:

 Qualitative evidence is information about what people believe, understand, think or feel about something.
-Think focus groups.
+It is often collected through focus groups, interviews and certain types of surveys.

 Good qualitative evidence can be very rich.
 But it is still not statistically valid.
 We don't know, for example, how widely held those beliefs are.